Polyclonal antibodies: Animal selection

 Goats or horses are generally used when large quantities of antisera are required.
 Many investigators favor chickens because of their phylogenetic distance from mammals.
 Chickens transfer high quantities of IgY (IgG) into the egg yolk and harvesting antibodies from eggs eliminates the need for the invasive bleeding procedure.
 One week's eggs can contain 10 times more antibodies than the volume of rabbit blood obtained from one weekly bleeding.
 However, there are some disadvantages when using certain chicken derived antibodies in immunoassays.
 Chicken IgY does not fix mammalian complement component C1 and it does not perform as a precipitating antibody using standard solutions.

 Although mice are used most frequently for monoclonal antibody production, their small size usually prevents their use for sufficient quantities of polyclonal, serum antibodies.
 However, polyclonal antibodies in mice can be collected from ascites fluid using any one of a number of ascites producing methodologies.

-When using rabbits, young adult animals (2.5–3.0 kg or 5.5–6.5 lbs) should be used for primary immunization because of the vigorous antibody response.
+When using rabbits, young adult animals (2.5–3.0 kg or 5.5–6.5 lb) should be used for primary immunization because of the vigorous antibody response.
 Immune function peaks at puberty and primary responses to new antigens decline with age.
 Female rabbits are generally preferred because they are more docile and are reported to mount a more vigorous immune response than males.
 At least two animals per antigen should be used when using outbred animals.
 This principle reduces potential total failure resulting from non-responsiveness to antigens of individual animals.